eegli/tinyparse/docs/reference/help.md

 To view this help message, run "my-cli help" or add --help or -h to any command
 ```

 When you set your help configuration, Tinyparse will validate the arguments to make sure there are no conflicts with existing flags or subcommands.
+Note that subsequent calls to `.setHelp()` will overwrite the previous configuration.